Advice is funny. Sometimes? Sometimes it comes along when you aren’t even looking for it. Here’s the best advice I never gave.

 “You don’t ‘choose’ your boyfriends,” I said emphatically.

 “You should let the boys call you.

 And let the boys ask you out.

-And meet your parents before they take you on a date,” I said….stomping on the soapbox once more for good measure.
+And meet your parents before they take you on a date,” I said.
+And I heard the soapbox shiver as I stomped on it once more for good measure.